ericsfeed/react-native-navi/README.md

-This repo attempts to create a fairly robust example of app navigation.
+This repository attempts to create a fairly robust example of app navigation.
 This is not yet complete but pushing it up as a starting point.

 This example includes
 * drawer navigation with icons at top level
 * tab navigatation for the home page
 * stack navigation for a contact list
 * an example of cross page navigation

+Please note,  this version of the repo is not suitable for use as a template.

 ## Libaries in Use